sekar-p/sekar-p/README.md

-# Hi, I'm Sekar 👋🏾 👩🏾‍💻
+# Hi, I'm Sekar

-I'm an Automation Developer
+I'm an Automation Developer and often code in Python.